thefilesareinthecomputer/hey_data/README.md

     the user interacts with the app by speaking the activation word (a global constant variable) followed by predetermined phrases.

     The current operational phrases are:
-    - "robot, reset robot" to reset the robot
-    - "robot, standby mode" to put the robot on standby
     - "robot, terminate program" to end the program
-    - "robot, talk about yourself" to hear the robot talk about itself
-    - "robot, talk about what you can do" to hear the robot talk about its capabilities
     - "robot, screenshot" to take a screenshot of the screen
     - "robot, take notes" to take notes
     - "robot, recall notes" to recall notes
     - "robot, google search" to search google
-    - "robot, click" to click the mouse
+    - "robot, mouse click" to click the mouse
-    - "robot, north {x pixels}" to move the mouse north
-    - "robot, south {x pixels}" to move the mouse south
-    - "robot, east {x pixels}" to move the mouse east
-    - "robot, west {x pixels}" to move the mouse west
+    - "robot, mouse {direction} {distance}" to move the mouse x pixels in y direction
     - "robot, translate to {language}" to translate to a language
     - "robot, wiki research" to search wikipedia
                 WIKI NOTES: